federalies/squals/readme.md

 [![squals logo](/assets/readme-art.svg)](http://squals.federali.es)

-**Squals** is a an attempt to round off the edges of `AWS::cloudformation` making it a bit more composable in the process.
-And all done in modern js.
+**Squals** is a an attempt to round off/smooth the sharp edges of dealing with `AWS::cloudformation` templates.

+The project goals are to make the system more composeable, shareable, and done in modern js patterns.

+## Goals:

+- Sharable Components & HOCs
+- Decompose Recompose Princples

 ## Installation